 Another great choice could be glass panels.
 They allow natural light to penetrate into your garden.

-But back to colours.
-The best choice are neutral colours because they are understated, soothing and calming.
+But back to colors.
+The best choice are neutral colors because they are understated, soothing and calming.

 Limit the Landscaping Materials